 Take the purchase frequency of the customer and divide it by 365 days.
 If you notice the number of days passed between transactions is greater than you’d like it to be, you may have to work on improving your marketing campaigns and sales funnel to increase profits.

 Additionally, getting more customers to buy from your eCommerce store more frequently also builds a loyal customer base.

 This is the average amount of money customers spend on every order.
 To work it out, simply take the total amount divided by the number of orders you’ve received.

-AOV directly correlates with how much consistent profit and revenue you make.
+AOV directly correlates with how much revenue you make.
 It informs your marketing and pricing strategy and directly impacts revenue growth.

 COGS are all the direct costs incurred to create the products or services a company sells.
 Some tend to be variable—for example, materials and labor—while others are fixed, like storage space rent.